Pico Rivera, California: History

-Pico Rivera was founded in 1958, from the merger of the long-standing unincorporated communities of Pico (named for Pío Pico, the last Mexican governor of California) and Rivera (the Spanish word for "riverbank").
-Situated on a rich alluvial plain between the Rio Hondo and the San Gabriel River, the area was once predominantly agricultural; but, at the end of WWII, the fast rising demand for homes lured builders to the attractive terrain.
+The area was once predominantly agricultural; but, at the end of WWII, the fast rising demand for homes lured builders to the attractive terrain.
 Since the 1950s, it has been both residential as well as industrial.
 It had a Ford Motor Company plant for many years: Los Angeles Assembly.
 Pico Rivera lies below the Whittier Narrows, making it one of the "Gateway Cities".
 In January 1958, 56 percent of the electorate voted for incorporation.
-They approved a Council-Manager form of government, and the name "Pico Rivera" was established for the new city.
+They approved a council–manager form of government, and the name "Pico Rivera" was established for the new city.
 Five citizens were chosen from a slate of 24 candidates to serve as members of the first City Council; Pico Rivera officially became the 61st city in Los Angeles County.